yasingole/Dev-Ops-Project/README.md

 ```

 ## Modules: Webapp
-This webapp module will create or EC2 instances running our NGINX webapp and our application load balancer.
+This webapp module will create or EC2 instances running our Nginx webapp and our application load balancer.

 `Variables.tf` Components:
 - Environment Variable (to allow selection of the production environment)